Chicago (NB) Citation Style Guide

 Title Page

-• The title of the paper is usually written in uppercase, and it is provided in the center of the page.
+• The title of the paper is usually written in bold, and it is provided in the center of the page.

-• A student’s name, a tutor’s name, the class information, and date are provided below (in several lines), and this information is single-spaced and written in sentence case.
+• A student’s name, a tutor’s name, the class information, and date are provided below (in several lines).

 Download Example